Mycobacterium tuberculosis: Co-evolution with modern humans

 It has been suggested that ancestral mycobacteria may have infected early hominids in East Africa as early as three million years ago.

-DNA fragments from M. tuberculosis and tuberculosis disease indications were present in human bodies dating from 9250 to 8160 years ago found at Atlit-Yam in the Levant.
+DNA fragments from M. tuberculosis and tuberculosis disease indications were present in human bodies dating from 7000 BC found at Atlit-Yam in the Levant.

 Antibiotic resistance (ABR)

 M. tuberculosis is a clonal organism and does not exchange DNA via horizontal gene transfer.
 Despite an additionally slow evolution rate, the emergence and spread of antibiotic resistance in M. tuberculosis poses an increasing threat to global public health.
 In 2019, the WHO reported the estimated incidence of antibiotic resistant TB to be 3.4% in new cases, and 18% in previously treated cases.
 Geographical discrepancies exist in the incidence rates of drug-resistant TB.
-Countries facing the highest rates of ABR TB China, India, Russia, and South Africa.
+Countries facing the highest rates of antibiotic resistant TB include China, India, Russia, and South Africa.
 Recent trends reveal an increase in drug-resistant cases in a number of regions, with Papua New Guinea, Singapore, and Australia undergoing significant increases.

-Multidrug-resistant Tuberculosis (MDR-TB) is characterised by resistance to at least the two front-line drugs isoniazid and rifampin.
+Multidrug-resistant tuberculosis (MDR-TB) is characterised by resistance to at least the two front-line drugs isoniazid and rifampin.
 MDR is associated with a relatively poor treatment success rate of 52%.
 Isoniazid and rifampin resistance are tightly linked, with 78% of the reported rifampin-resistant TB cases in 2019 being resistant to isoniazid as well.
 Rifampin-resistance is primarily due to resistance-conferring mutations in the rifampin-resistance determining region (RRDR) within the rpoB gene.
 The most frequently observed mutations of the codons in RRDR are 531, 526 and 516.
 However, alternative more elusive resistance-conferring mutations have been detected.
 Isoniazid function occurs through the inhibition of mycolic acid synthesis through the NADH-dependent enoyl-acyl carrier protein (ACP)-reductase.
 This is encoded by the inhA gene.
-As a result, isoniazid resistance is primarily due to mutations within inhA and the KatG gene or its promoter region - a catalase peroxidase which is required to activate Isoniazid.
-As MDR in M. tuberculosis becomes increasingly common, the emergence of pre-extensively drug resistant (pre-XDR) and extensively drug resistant (XDR-) TB threatens to exasperate the public health crisis.
+As a result, isoniazid resistance is primarily due to mutations within inhA and the katG gene or its promoter region - a catalase-peroxidase which is required to activate isoniazid.
+As MDR in M. tuberculosis becomes increasingly common, the emergence of pre-extensively drug resistant (pre-XDR) and extensively drug resistant (XDR-) TB threatens to exacerbate the public health crisis.
 XDR-TB is characterised by resistance to both rifampin and Isoniazid, as well second-line fluoroquinolones and at least one additional front-line drug.
 Thus, the development of alternative therapeutic measures is of utmost priority.